Skip to main content

 Access Setup

-1. Enable NATS Monitoring
+1. Enable NATS monitoring

 Enable monitoring

-# Command-line flag
+# Command-line flags

-nats-server -m 8222
+nats-server -m 8222 -js

 # Or in nats-server.conf